jfollansbee/JavascriptSamples/README.md

 # JavascriptSamples
 Two sample files of Javascript.
+Note instructions and warnings in comments.